terry-allen/automated-multi-tier-vpc-deployment/README.md

 ## Prerequisites

-Before getting started, make sure you have:
+Before getting started, the following are required:

 - An AWS account (with configured credentials)
 - Terraform installed on local machine